DEV-learn-co-students/accelerated-bootcamp-prep-welcome-niky-batch-settings-new/README.md

 ## Closing Thoughts

-That's about it - let's get started learning! **You can continue to the next lesson by clicking "I'm Done" on the right.**
+[The slides from Orientation are here.](https://docs.google.com/presentation/d/1vasEqEo12rSgsKBf-LPub9Uf_HQanmEzQxGFI72iPwU/edit?usp=sharing) That's about it - let's get started learning! **You can continue to the next lesson by clicking "I'm Done" on the right.**